Music composed by David Fanshawe for David Gladwell’s film 1975 Requiem for a Village.

 Before the enclosure of lands (which started in the medieval period but greatly accelerated in the 17th and 18th centuries), there was much common land, and ordinary people knew their rights of local commons.
 Now there is little common land, and few people know where commons are and even fewer know what rights are attached to that common land and who can use those rights.

-An online search reveals that the status of Lithersgate Common as a common was disputed in 1978 by Captain Sir Brian Walter de Stopham Barttelot, Baronet.
+But even the tiny bit of land with common rights left is constantly threatened by modern-day enclosures.
+An online search revealed that the status of Lithersgate Common as a common was disputed in 1978 by Captain Sir Brian Walter de Stopham Barttelot, Baronet.
 The fact that Lithersgate Commons is still marked on the OS map as Common Access Land implies that Captain Sir Brian Walter de Stopham Barttelot’s dispute was not upheld.

 The lands of the Bartelots of Stopham are a paradigmatic example of the continuity of aristocratic ownership from the Norman Conquest to the present day of much of the Sussex landscape.

-• is it just for large areas of Sussex to be owned by the aristocracy simply because they have inherited it; especially when that land was originally taken from its previous owners/users 100s of years ago
+is it just for large areas of Sussex to be owned by the landed gentry simply because they have inherited it; especially when that land was originally taken from its previous owners/users a 1000 years ago

-• if you own ancient woodland should you be allowed to destroy it by replanting it for profit
+if you own ancient woodland should you be allowed to degrade it by replanting it for profit

-In the words of Gerard Winstanley (1609 – 1676) leader of the “True Levellers” (later known as Diggers)
+In the words of Gerard Winstanley (1609 – 1676) leader of the “True Levellers” (Diggers): the Gentrye are all round; on each side they are found, there wisedomes so profound, to cheat us of our ground

 From Lithersgate Common I walked to Brinkwells and explored the land around it.
 Brinkwells lies to the north of Fittleworth, to the East of Bedham

-The above is the route to Brinkwells suggested by Elgar to a violinist friend in a hand-drawn map of 1921.
+This is the route to Brinkwells ,suggested by Elgar to a violinist friend, in a hand-drawn map of 1921.
 Map reproduced from Fittleworth Miscellanea.
 Map is in the collection of the Royal College of Music.

 [T]here’s a deeper side to Elgar’s music- a sense of introspection, loneliness, and even melancholy.
 This is what we hear most strikingly in the Cello Concerto in E minor, Op.
 85. It was Elgar’s last significant work, written during the summer of 1919 at “Brinkwells,” his cottage near the village of Fittleworth, Sussex.
 The summer before, he had been able to hear the sound of distant artillery in the night, rumbling across the English Channel from France.
-The Listeners Club: Elgar’s Cello Concerto: Elegy for a Vanishing World You can listen to Elgar’s Cello Concerto at: Jacqueline du Pre & Daniel Barenboim – Elgar Cello Concerto If you know Elgar’s cello concerto, does that colour your perception of the landscape around Brinkwells?
+The Listeners Club: Elgar’s Cello Concerto: Elegy for a Vanishing World.

 Just to the north of Brinkwells, the replanting of the ancient woodland with Sweet Chestnut was inhibited by an area of undulating land, produced by a series of streams emanating from natural springs, making replanting difficult, so veteran beeches and oaks are the dominant trees.
 Spring Farm just to the north of the springs takes its name from them but none of the land around the springs is farmed.